lijfrank-open/GraphSmile/README.md

 # GraphSmile
-The official implementation of the paper "[Tracing intricate cues in dialogue: Joint graph structure and sentiment dynamics for multimodal emotion recognition](https://arxiv.org/abs/2407.21536)", which has been accepted by.
+The official implementation of the paper "[Tracing intricate cues in dialogue: Joint graph structure and sentiment dynamics for multimodal emotion recognition](https://doi.org/10.1109/TPAMI.2025.3581236)", which has been accepted by IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI).
 Authors: Jiang Li, Xiaoping Wang, Zhigang Zeng
 Affiliation: Huazhong University of Science and Technology (HUST)